-Rutherford Public School has a well-equipped library which is widely used by teachers and students across the school.
-With the support of the P&C and through a variety of fundraising activities, the school continues to purchase quality books and resources for teachers.
+Rutherford Public School is to receive a new library upgrade in 2020.
+The Library is well-equipped and is widely used by teachers and students across the school.
+The school continues to purchase quality books and resources for teachers.
 The Library also has a range of computers which are used for research activities and technology tasks.
 Children require a library bag, which is available from the office, in order to borrow books.
 They are encouraged to take care of these books as they are expensive to replace if lost or damaged.